 Albert Einstein didn’t talk until the age of four.
 Some of his family members thought it was because he was mute.
 When he finally began to talk, everyone was amazed at his brilliance.
 Not until years later did he tell the story of a young child who was too afraid to talk.
 Convinced that he wasn’t smart enough and too afraid to make a mistake, he didn’t try to communicate.
 That is what self-doubt does to all of us; it keeps us from attempting things for fear that we aren’t good enough and that we might fail.

 The way to counteract self-doubt is first to define what your goals are.
-Once you know where you want to go, make a list of what you need to do to accomplish it and then define all of the attributes, personality traits and skills you have that can help you to get there.
+Once you know where you want to go, make a list of what to do to accomplish it and then define all of the attributes, personality traits and skills you have that can help you to get there.
 Most of us are embarrassed to brag about ourselves but sometimes, in order to see your own capabilities, you have to point out the good in yourself and give yourself a little pep talk.
 Challenge yourself by asking the question, “Why am I not good enough to do X?”
 Making a list of the skills, attributes and traits that you do possess may help you to see that you are just as smart, capable and worthy of achieving good things as the people around you.
 Sometimes we have to put these ideas down on paper or say them aloud to make it real.
 Go ahead and brag about those things you’re good at, it is not only okay, but it is also mentally healthy.

 Optimism is one of the most miraculous feelings on earth.
-It breathes life into you, makes you happy, and fills you with an energy that makes you continue moving forward, even in the face of failures and obstacles.
+It breathes life into you, makes you happy, and fills you with an energy that makes you continue moving on, even in the face of failures and obstacles.
 It is the momentum that helps you continue pushing when you’re stuck and can’t see a clear path out.
 Optimism is the feeling of hope when you realize that your present situation does not define you or your ability to succeed.
 The best way to find a new solution is to keep moving and re-evaluating your efforts.
 An optimistic approach to solving a sticky situation gets you moving and headed in the right direction instead of just spinning your wheels in frustration and futile desperation.

 Psychological studies continue to show that the key to success in life is hope and optimism.
 When we think of hope, sometimes we picture the “pie in the sky” dreams that we hold.
 The truth is that hope is so much more.
 It is a mindset that allows us to approach life differently, viewing it with potential and possibility.
 It is the key to opening up and utilizing our many different options and solutions.
 Charles R. Snyder, creator of something called “Hope Therapy,” believes that hope is when a person has not only the will but the determination to realize their dreams.
 It gives them the ability to see other avenues to achieve their goals.
 Going beyond the limitations and obstacles in their way, hope allows them to envision getting where they want to be in more creative ways.
 It “involves the will to get there and different ways to get there.”